Daiwik-M-Jith/omnidwnld/SECURITY.md

 ## Reporting a Vulnerability

-- Prefer private disclosure: open an email to `security@omnidwnld.local` (replace with a real contact) with details.
+- Prefer private disclosure: open an email to 'arcbyte@tutamail.com' with details.
 - If email is not available, open a private GitHub issue and mark it `security` or contact the repository owner directly.

 When reporting, please include: